gravitational/gravity/docs/6.x/cluster.md

 composed of multiple micro-services.
 On a high level, there are two major layers that will need periodic updating:

-* The Kubernetes itself and its dependencies, like Docker.
-Gravity refers to this layer as "system software updates".
+* Kubernetes itself and its dependencies, like Docker.
+Gravity refers to this layer as "system software".
 * The application(s) deployed inside, including auxiliary subsystems used for monitoring and logging.
 Special care must be taken around database migrations and the sequence in which various components are updated.

 The Gravity update process is designed to update both layers.
-Here is how Gravity update process works:
+Here is how the Gravity update process works:

-1. New versions of an application and the system binaries (container images) are downloaded and stored inside the cluster.
+1. New versions of an application and the system binaries (container images) are downloaded and stored inside the Cluster.
 This means that during the update, all data has already been saved locally and disruptions to external services, like Docker registries, will not affect the update process.